 There are many people who have been unable to complete Matric successfully at a conventional high school for a myriad of reasons, often beyond their control.
 Each of these people will be facing challenges and limited employment opportunities because of their lack of this basic qualification.
 In an increasingly competitive working environment, people without their matric certificate may be severely disadvantaged.

 There are usually two main reasons that someone is unable to complete Matric at a conventional high school:

-- they are unable to enrol in high school because of their age
+- they are unable to enroll in high school because of their age

 - they have had to drop out of high school for financial/family reasons.

 Completing Matric outside of high school might seem like a strange idea at first, but it’s not as difficult or as inconvenient as you might think.
 There is a wide range of options available for you to choose from to become qualified in a way that suits you.